Table of Contents

 The Benefits of Web3

-The Downside of Web3
+Potential Disadvantages of Web3

-As Web3 uses artificial intelligence and operates on decentralized databases, it requires a high CPU level to make all these processes seamless, presenting a problem for devices with low CPU levels.
+As Web3 uses artificial intelligence and operates on decentralized databases, it requires a high CPU level to make all these processes seamless.
+However, this presents a problem for devices with low CPU levels.
 If most websites and apps move to Web3, users with low-end devices will experience slow/lagging performance, or their devices will not be able to process the information.

 New users or the elderly generation may have trouble understanding and adapting to Web3 since it changes both the backend and frontend of the web.
 There would be a complete overhaul of how we interact with the web, which the Baby Boomers and some members of the Gen X generation might find challenging.

 “You don’t own “Web3.”
 The VCs and their LPs do.
 It will never escape their incentives.
 It’s ultimately a centralized entity with a different label.
 Know what you’re getting into…”